 New techniques of bypass surgery may be used in some cases.
 The most common method is the "beating-heart" technique.
 This does not use the heart-lung machine setup but still needs to be done through the incision in the middle of the chest.
 Bypasses are sewn directly onto the heart without stopping the heart.
 This reduces the risk of the complications from the heart-lung machine.

 An average operation lasts from 3 to 6 hours.
 Patients are then monitored in an intensive care unit for at least 24 hours and may be kept sedated for their comfort.
 Most patients can eat solid foods after a day or two and leave the hospital in about 5 to 7 days.
 The stitches are removed about a week after the operation.
 The doctor will often recommend an exercise program to help the healing process and to ease the return to previous levels of activity and return to work.

 After surgery, all patients will need to continue taking medications that decrease the work of the heart and reduce the risk of future heart attacks.
 The medications usually prescribed are acetylsalicylic acid (ASA)* to prevent blood clots, beta-blockers, cholesterol-lowering medications such as the statins, and ACE inhibitors (medications that control blood pressure).
 Artery grafts rarely go on to develop CAD.
-More than 80% still work 10 years after the surgery.
+Approximately 90% still work 10 years after the surgery.
 Vein grafts more often become obstructed.
-After 5 years, one-quarter of any vein grafts may be clogged.
+After 10 years, about 50% of vein grafts become narrowed or clogged.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Coronary-Artery-Bypass-Surgery